 One unfortunate aspect of living with EDS is often discovering bruises that you don’t remember earning, bruising easily is unfortunately quite difficult to manage but joint protection and using mobility aids can reduce unexpected injuries of all kinds.

 Many people with EDS experience a range of digestive problems like reflux and symptoms of irritable bowel.
 Often these can be managed through dietary changes so it’s worth speaking to your primary doctor about seeing a dietician.
 Bladder issues also aren’t uncommon, any concerns should be shared with your GP.

 Another symptom of EDS can be dizziness and racing heart rate when standing up.
 This is often indicative of Postural Orthostatic Tachycardia Syndrome or PoTS.
 Which, again, can usually be managed with hard work and a little lifestyle adaptation.

 Some of the less common and potentially more serious problems with EDS involve internal organ complications like prolapses and hernias.
 These are usually managed by specialist doctors.

 Learning to self-manage your symptoms can take time and there may be times when you need a little extra help.
 It’s important to know what you can deal with on your own and when to seek medical help.

 If you are seeking medical help, it’s important to build good therapeutic relationships with your healthcare providers, Having a good relationship with your primary doctor can make living with a long-term condition considerably easier.

 If you’d like to read more about Hypermobility type or any of the other less common types of EDS the Hypermobility Syndromes Association is a great resource.
-Their information on Types of EDS, associated conditions and other connective tissue disorders can be found in the Help & Advice section.
+Their information on Types of EDS, associated conditions and other connective tissue disorders can be found there too.